 The Corporation is exposed to interest rate risk on one of its long-term debt, for which the interest rate charged fluctuate based on the bank's prime rate.
-As at December 31, 2022, the Corporation's debt exposed to interest rates fluctuation amounts to \$388,889.
-If the interest rate on the credit facility had been 50 basis points higher (lower), related to this long-term debt as at December 31, 2022, the impact on the net income would be of \$1,944.
+As at December 31, 2023, the Corporation's debt exposed to interest rates fluctuation amounts to \$222,361.
+If the interest rate on this long-term debt had been 50 basis points higher (lower), the impact on the net income would be of \$1,112.
 The Corporation's other financial liabilities do not comprise any interest rate risk since they do not bear interest.